 While both ETFs and tax-managed SMAs can provide transparent equity exposure, the structure of SMAs offers tax advantages over ETFs.
 Additionally, SMAs allow for a range of customization, which can help enhance overall diversification and allow you to express socially responsible views.
 While smaller accounts may be well served by a simple ETF solution, larger accounts can benefit from a tax-managed SMA.

-Parametric’s Custom CoreTM portfolios let investors take charge of their passive mandates.
-Since our portfolios are held as separate accounts, we have the ability to customize to the needs of the client.
+Our Custom CoreTM portfolios let investors take charge of their passive mandates.
+Since they’re held as separate accounts, we can customize them to meet client needs.
 Investors can select from a wide range of benchmarks and then tailor their exposure to incorporate their unique objectives.
-As an industry leader in tax efficient investing, all taxable portfolios can receive our unparalleled tax management treatment.
+All taxable Custom Core portfolios can also leverage our industry-leading tax-management strategies.

 The Value of Tax Alpha